Bash-KZ/getting-started-with-astra-java/README.md

 <!--- STARTEXCLUDE --->
-# Getting Started with Apache Cassandra™ and Java using DataStax Astra
+# Getting Started with Apache Cassandra™ and Java using DataStax Astra DB
 *50 minutes, Intermediate, [Start Building](https://github.com/DataStax-Examples/getting-started-with-astra-java#prerequisites)*

 This provides an example REST backend built in Java using `Spring Boot` for use with the [Getting Started with Astra UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui).